 Kimberley Mosher – MSc, Marketing, 2012-2013, starting PhD 2013-2014

 Queen’s School of Business is one of the world’s premier business schools - renowned for exceptional programs, outstanding faculty and research, and the quality of its graduates.
 It is home to a strong research environment where you will collaborate with leading faculty who are widely published in peer-reviewed journals, giving you the chance to deeply explore issues that interest you.
-Prominent researchers provide cutting-edge instruction in eight fields of study: Accounting, Business Economics, Finance, Management Information Systems, Management Science, Marketing, Organizational Behaviour, and Strategy (M.Sc. only).
+Prominent researchers provide cutting-edge instruction in nine fields of study: Accounting, Business Economics, Finance, International Business (pending University approval), Management Information Systems, Management Science, Marketing, Organizational Behaviour, and Strategy.

 PhD graduates go on to academic careers, and are employed in top tier universities in Canada and internationally.